AppWorks closes third fund with $150M for Taiwan and Southeast Asia startups – TechCrunch

 Lin said that many of AppWorks accelerator graduates over the past three to five years are from Singapore, Malaysia, Vietnam and, increasingly, Indonesia and the Philippines.
 (AppWorks also serves as an LP in about 15 seed funds across Southeast Asia, which helped it maintain strong deal flow despite pandemic travel restrictions).

 AppWorks’ current blockchain investments include Dapper Labs, Animoca Brands and Splinterlands.
-Lin is especially keen on NFTs and their “ability to breach the physical world and digital world,” plus blockchain’s potential to change how people game (for example, the play-to-earn model Splinterlands is known for).
+Lin is especially keen on NFTs and their “ability to bridge the physical world and digital world,” plus blockchain’s potential to change how people game (for example, the play-to-earn model Splinterlands is known for).

 Investing in a mix of seed- and growth-stage deals means Fund III’s schedule will be more evenly spread out.
 The approach is “better for LPs, but also mostly comes from our philosophy of putting founders front and center,” Lin said.
 “A lot of our accelerator alumni startups are by first-time founders, so they need help all the way from seed stage.
 Many of our mentors have already raised seed or Series A rounds, and they come to us when they need someone to lead a Series B of $10, $15 or $20 million.
 It stems from our particular deal flow, since we’re mainly supporting our alumni founders and mentors, so we have two very different types of deal flows.”

 Fund III has already backed AppWorks accelerator alumni like Pickone, WeMo Scooter, Omnichat, XREX, Blocto, SoopahGenius and Docosan.
-Investments from its mentor network include Carousell, Dapper Labs, Tiki, Card, Yummy Corp and Animoca Brands.
+Investments from its mentor network include Carousell, Dapper Labs, Tiki, Dcard, Yummy Corp and Animoca Brands.